Elephants in India

 The Forest department uses a GPS navigation system to keep track of the wild elephants in and around the core and buffer areas of the park.
 The forest guards alert villagers, once they receive messages about elephant movement in nearby areas, through wireless.

-In a couple of instances, the elephants also made their way to our Pugdundee Safari lodges in Bandhavgarh, destroying some of our crops and boundary walls.
+In a couple of instances, the elephants also made their way to our Pugdundee Safari resort in Bandhavgarh, destroying some of our crops and boundary walls.

 The human-elephant conflict can be reduced and managed, provided we work hand in hand by involving the local communities, forest department and the NGOs, while improving the monitoring and law enforcement processes.